rasengan-dev/rasenganjs-examples/.github/ISSUE_TEMPLATE/CONTRIBUTING.md

 - **style** (formatting, missing semi colons, etc; no code change) -> `git commit -m 'style: commit-message-here'`
 - **test** (adding missing tests, refactoring tests; no production code change) -> `git commit -m 'test: commit-message-here'`

-## How to Contribute

-1. Fork the repository.
-2. Create a new branch using `better-commit branch`.
-3. Make your changes.
-4. Commit your changes using `better-commit`.
-5. Push to your forked repository.
-6. Create a pull request against the `main` branch of this repository.

 Thank you for contributing!
 Your help is greatly appreciated.